 A bus stop with a signpost

-Now, some of the bus stops have electronic bus information boards which you can use to look for details like routes and map.
+Now, some of the bus stops have electronic bus information boards that you can use to look for details like routes and maps.

-You will notice that there are three coded colors for the public bus transportations in Ho Chi Minh City: yellow, green, and blue.
+You will notice that there are three coded colors for public bus transportation in Ho Chi Minh City: yellow, green, and blue.

-The yellow is for buses transport back and forth from the Tan Son Nhat International Airport (SGN).
+The yellow is for bus transport back and forth from the Tan Son Nhat International Airport (SGN).
 They are more modernized with a capacity of 70 passengers in total (sitting and standing).

 Airport bus 109 fare: VND 20,000